John Stuchell Fisher: Life and career

 Fisher was born in South Mahoning Township, Pennsylvania, in 1867.
 Fisher graduated from Pennsylvania's Indiana State Normal School (now Indiana University of Pennsylvania) and began his career as a teacher; he then served as principal for schools in Plumville and Indiana, Pennsylvania.

 In 1893, Fisher finished his law degree, was admitted into the Pennsylvania Bar, and set up a private practice.
 He won his first major office, to the Pennsylvania State Senate, in 1900.
 He was re-elected in 1904 but did not seek re-election in 1908.
 He later served on the state's Commission on Constitutional Revision.
 From 1919 to 1922 he served in the cabinet of Governor William Cameron Sproul as State Commissioner of Banking.
 He was elected Governor in 1926.

 As governor, Fisher focused on fiscal policy, public works, and conservation.
 Partly due to his efforts to eliminate voting fraud, the state began using mechanical voting machines.
 The Department of Revenue was established during his term.
 Fisher's term was marked by major investments in public works, most notably the Soldiers and Sailors Memorial Bridge in Harrisburg.
 Fisher was nicknamed "The Builder"; during his administration nearly 500000 acre was added to Pennsylvania's state forests.
 According to Major Israel McCreight, "Without his vigorous strokes for justice and fair play there would not now be the Cook Forest State Park."

 After leaving office, Fisher became a consultant to his son's law firm.
+In addition to his political career, Fisher was vice president of the Clearfield Bituminous Coal Corporation, a captive subsidiary of the New York Central Railroad, where he played a significant role in the company's operations and development.
 He also served on the boards of several financial establishments, Indiana Hospital, Indiana State Normal School, and Pennsylvania State College.
 He died in Pittsburgh in 1940.